lydiaanzures/swift-recipes-tasks/Recipes/README.md

     - Creating a button component for the Card View
     - Adding a scale effect to the view
 5. Creating a new SwiftUI file to create an Onboarding view with Onboarding Cards, and using a for each loop to display 6 recipe cards.
+6. Create Views for Major Components of Screens - Recipe Detailed View, Recipe Row View, Nutrition Facts Views, etc. These can be grouped together to build a page or screen.

 ## Selection of Cool Things Learned
 - isAnimating() function - Returns a Boolean value indicating whether the animation is running - used for Example in the Recipe Card View to animate the food image, also used iin Recipe Header view.